Keyboard shortcuts

 Context

-We need to record the architectural decisions made on this project.
+The project needs to record the architectural decisions made on this project.

 Decision